osama2-9/Upsales/readme.md

 - Infinite scroll adapts to screen size (mobile = 1 item)
 - Zod schemas validate request bodies and query params
-- Image uploads bypass next-cloudinary and use raw API calls
+- Image uploads on cloudinary and use raw API calls